robynrox/evse-controller/README.md

   Scheduler2.py.)
 * cosy.py: Control the wallbox in a way that works well with Cosy Octopus.
 * octgo.py: Control the wallbox in a way that works well with Octopus Go.
+* scheduler.py: Another old sample that used to work with Octopus Flux.
+* set-wallbox.py: A sample of how to use the modbus interface to control the wallbox.

 ## Roadmap